The Risks Of Selling Your Home Privately

 Selling your home is not a process that you'll want to mess up because it can cost you more than that commission you would have saved.
 So if you're wondering if you need a real estate agent to sell your home, you can rest assured that it's better to have a knowledgeable expert on your team than not.

-ver the many dangers in selling your home privately.
+I'm now going go over the many dangers in selling your home privately.
 First, I want to introduce you to the concept so that you can spot it and understand it if it comes across your house hunting radar.

 How Does Selling Your House Privately Work?